Defense Evasion, Red Teaming

 Step 7: Replacing genuine process with custom code

-Finally, we need to pass our custom code that is to be replaced with a genuine process.
-In the code given by John Leitch, a function called CreateHallowedProcess is being used that encapsulates all of the code we discussed in step 1 through 6 and it takes as an argument the name of the genuine process (here, svchost) and the path of the custom code we need to inject (here, HelloWorld.exe)
+Afterward, we pass our custom code that should replace a genuine process.
+In the code shared by John Leitch, a function called CreateHallowedProcess encapsulates all the logic from steps 1 through 6.
+It takes as arguments the name of the genuine process (e.g., svchost) and the path to the custom payload (e.g., HelloWorld.exe).

 pPath[strrchr(pPath, '\\') - pPath + 1] = 0;